hitslab/s3browser/README.md

 - Connecting to path-style and virtual-hosted style endpoints
 - List files
-- Download files
+- Download files and folders
-- Download folders
+- Upload files and folders

 ## Screenshots